eugeneloza/decoherence/readme_compile.txt

 #Notes

 Once you have Castle Game Engine and all the libraries/dll correctly installed you should have no problems compiling for Desktop (Linux/Windows 32/64 bit).

-For set-up instructions for Android cross-compilation, please, see: https://github.com/castle-engine/castle-engine/wiki/Android
-NOTE: I haven't tested Android cross-compilation for a very long time, it's not guaranteed to work at the moment.
-NOTE: The game should also compile for MacOS, but I have no way to test it.
-Contribution is welcome :)